 READ: Scent Control Clothing for Deer Hunting: Yes or No?

 All in all, there are a lot of good options out there.
-At a minimum, I recommend using an upper and lower base layer that incorporates some type of scent control.
+At a minimum, I recommend using a base layer top and bottom that incorporates some type of scent control.
 Using wind and water-resistant gear can help keep your body odor scent from escaping when you wear it.
 So look out for these things when buying your hunting clothes.

 Scent Control & Hunting Related Posts